-If the operation is part of an application-specified transaction, the txnid parameter is a transaction handle returned from DB_ENV->txn_begin(); if the operation is part of a Berkeley DB Concurrent Data Store group, the txnid parameter is a handle returned from DB_ENV->cdsgroup_begin(); otherwise NULL.
+If the operation is part of an application-specified transaction, the txnid parameter is a transaction handle returned from DbEnv::txn_begin(); if the operation is part of a Berkeley DB Concurrent Data Store group, the txnid parameter is a handle returned from DbEnv::cdsgroup_begin(); otherwise NULL.
 If no transaction handle is specified, but the operation occurs in a transactional database, the operation will be implicitly transaction protected.

-The DB->put() method may fail and return one of the following non-zero errors:
+The Db::put() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors: